redhat-na-ssa/golden-path-project-setup/docs/01-add-trusted-pipeline.md

 ## Add the Trusted Application Pipeline.

 You can find the Trusted Application Pipeline in the Red Hat Demo Platform.
-To access the platform and begin installation of the pipeline, click [here](https://catalog.demo.redhat.com/catalog?item=babylon-catalog-prod/enterprise.redhat-tap-demo.prod&utm_source=webapp&utm_medium=share-link)
+To access the platform and begin installation of a Trusted Application Pipeline cluster, click [here](https://catalog.demo.redhat.com/catalog?item=babylon-catalog-prod/enterprise.redhat-tap-demo.prod&utm_source=webapp&utm_medium=share-link)

 Once you see the following screen appear, press the "Order" button